 January activities for preschoolers

-New year activities for preschool should be fun and educational.
+New year activities for preschool are fun and educational.
 Start the year on a joyful note with these exciting activities:

 Make confetti

-For this activity, you’ll need multiple one-hole punchers.
-Use punchers that punch out different shapes, like flowers and hearts.
-Let the children squeeze as many holes as possible on papers of different colors.
+Let children use one-hole punchers on papers of different colors.
 The squeezing action helps strengthen their finger muscles.
-Next, use the punched-out shapes to decorate a banner for the classroom, or have the children sort them by color or shape and then throw them in the air.
+Use the punched-out shapes to decorate a banner for the classroom, or have the children sort them by color or shape and then throw them in the air.

 Create a snow window